DDD23456/PC3-project/README.md

 Created a NEWS Folder in which live TV links in m3u8 format are stored.

-A VLC player is required to play the m3u8 files.
-Just need to copy the raw url files from the NEWS Folder and paste into the vido player.
+A m3u8 player (eg VLC Player) is required to play the m3u8 files.
+Just need to copy the raw url files from the NEWS Folder and paste into the video player.

 The m3u8 links needs updating once it is not working.

+After links are updated, the user is notified through the telegram.

 Setup a telegram notification alert through using a telegram bot.